 Once a vehicle has reached the end of its life it will be taken to an Authorised Treatment Facility where it will go through the following three stages:

-When a vehicle goes through the depollution process it means that it is having all of the hazardous materials or components safely removed as required by the Environmental Agency.
+When car recycling goes through the depollution process it means that it is having all of the hazardous materials or components safely removed as required by the Environmental Agency.
 Depollution is important because end of life vehicles have various elements with the potential to harm the environment.
 Windscreen wash, coolants, antifreeze, batteries, oil and fuel are all examples of contaminants which need to disposed of with care to protect both the environment, and people, as if one of those substances were to enter the food chain or water supply, it would create an array of health problems.
 These substances must therefore be removed by professionals to ensure that they are disposed of properly.

 Once a qualified person has depolluted a vehicle the parts will be stored and passed on to specialists who will break them down to reuse as something else.
 For example; tyres are often shredded and broken down into pellets before being reused as football pitch flooring.
 Whereas car batteries will be removed and either sold as spares, or disassembled for their components.
 Battery components include; distilled water, silver, lead, acid and plastic and once the ATF has neutralised the acid and purified the water for safe disposal, they will then melt down the metals to be repurposed.
 Only ATF’s can do this as all hazardous substances must be recycled and disposed of by licensed specialists.